-Amortisation method, useful live and residual values are reviewed at the end of each reporting period and adjusted, if appropriate.
+Amortisation methods, useful lives and residual values are reviewed at the end of each reporting period and adjusted, if appropriate.

-(G) Inventories
+(g) Inventories

 Inventories are measured at the lower of cost and net realisable value.

-The cost of inventories is measured based on the first-in, first-out formula, and includes expenditure incurred in acquiring the inventories, production or conversion costs and other costs incurred in bringing them to their existing location and condition.
+The cost of inventories is calculated using the first-in, first-out method, and includes expenditure incurred in acquiring the inventories, production or conversion costs and other costs incurred in bringing them to their existing location and condition.
 In the case of work-in-progress and manufactured inventories, cost includes an appropriate share of production overheads based on normal operating capacity.